MInfrequent violence, nudity and sex scenes

 MLow level coarse language

-Come down and support University Pirates Rugby Union Football Club Inc. at their Deckchair Cinema fundraiser screening of Happy Gilmore!
-When hockey doesn’t pan out for the hot-tempered Happy, he stumbles upon an unlikely talent - long-distance golf drives.
+Come down and support University Pirates Rugby Union Football Club Inc. at their Deckchair Cinema fundraiser screening of Happy Gilmore! on 24/08/2025 When hockey doesn’t pan out for the hot-tempered Happy, he stumbles upon an unlikely talent - long-distance golf drives.
 Desperate to save his grandmother’s home from foreclosure, Happy dives into the world of professional golf, despite having no clue about the game's rules or etiquette.
 His aggressive style and unpredictable behaviour ruffle feathers on the PGA Tour, especially with smug golf pro Shooter McGavin, who becomes his biggest rival.
 Alongside an unlikely mentor and a growing fanbase, Happy learns to balance his outrageous antics with the discipline needed to win.
 This beloved comedy combines laugh-out-loud moments with a heart-warming underdog story, featuring standout performances from Adam Sandler, Christopher McDonald, and Carl Weathers.
 With unforgettable scenes, endlessly quotable lines, and an energetic, irreverent take on the sports genre, the film remains a timeless favourite for fans of all ages.

 M